Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Methods

 An alternative simpler way to fit the MECSEL parameters confirms the same result: Without optically pumping the NV centers, the first term in Eq.~\ref{eq:N} can be neglected since the populations are $\rho_{55}=\rho_{66}=0$.
 When assuming detailed balance for the two-level system of the MECSEL, the steady-state solution for Eq.~\ref{eq:N} is given as

 This describes a linear curve of the cavity photons $N$ in respect to the pumping rate $\Lambda_{ge}$.
-Fitting this comparably easy expression to the gray data from Fig.~\ref{fig:figure_2}A in the main text leads to the same parameters for the MECSEL (see Tab.~\ref{tab:fit_results}).
+Fitting this comparably easy expression to the gray data from Fig.~\ref{fig:figure_1}c leads to the same parameters for the MECSEL (see \ref{tab:fit_results}).
 This validates that the complex analytical expression obtained by the procedure explained above describes the case without optical pumping accurately.

-To test the model in regard to the contribution of the NV centers, the green data from Fig.~\ref{fig:figure_2}A in the main text, where the green NV pump laser is turned on, is fitted with the analytical expression.
+To test the model in regard to the contribution of the NV centers, the green data from Fig.~\ref{fig:figure_1}c, where the green NV pump laser is turned on, is fitted with the analytical expression.
 The MECSEL parameters determined by the previous fitting are inserted and the detuning is chosen to be far away from the resonance ($\Delta=\SI{0.87}{\giga\hertz}$, as was used in the experiments).
 Thus, the only free parameter for the fitting is $G_S$, which describes the strength of cavity field absorption by the NV centers, i.\,e., the coupling of the NV centers to the cavity field.
-This coupling is strongly dominated by absorption of cavity photons by the lower singlet state.
-The obtained value for $G_S$, which makes the analytical solution fit the obtained data best, is given in Tab.~\ref{tab:fit_results}.
-With this value the experimental data is well reproduced by the analytical solution of our model.
-We point out that by turning on the green NV pump laser (and thus the NV absorption) two parameters in the plot are changed: the laser threshold and the slope of the curve, i.e. the slope efficiency of the laser.
+The obtained value for $G_S$, which makes the analytical solution fit the obtained data best, is given in \ref{tab:fit_results}.
+We point out that by turning on the green NV pump laser (and thus the NV absorption) two parameters in the plot are changed: the laser threshold and the slope of the curve, i.\,e., the slope efficiency of the laser.
 With the variation of a single model parameter $G_S$ to a complicated analytical solution we were able to reproduce both parameter changes, indicating that the model is a good description of the physics in the experimental data.